 Any other expenses?
 Some groups make a small charge to cover the cost of hiring a hall, although most groups meet in members’ houses.
 There is no charge for our monthly meetings.

 Can I come as a visitor?
 You can come twice to monthly meetings but must join after that.
 To join a group, you must be a member.

 How do I join?
-Please use the Contact page to e-mail our secretary so that we can contact you, or just come along to one of our meetings as a visitor or join on the day.
+Please use the Contact page to e-mail our Membership Secretary so that we can contact you, or just come along to one of our meetings as a visitor or join on the day.
 On the Contact page there is also a link to an application form which you can download and bring to the meeting.
 It includes a Gift Aid declaration which is optional but does help us.
 When you come to our meeting one of our Welcomers will meet you, answer any of your questions and introduce you to other people.
 From time to time we hold coffee mornings for new members to help you get to know others and find out more about us.